KyriakosJiannis/Graph_Paths/README.md

 ### The challenge,

 Graph with all the nodes are connected, and we need to select the shortest possible route between two nodes that they can maximise the number of edges.

 ### Explanation
-We can imagine this in real world if we assume that the **airports are the nodes** of a graph, and all are connected each other.
-The airplane in this case needs to pass through on its destination on the quickest possible way but by crossing as more airports is possible.
+We can imagine in real world if we assume that the **airports are the nodes** of a graph, and all are connected each other.
+The airplane needs to pass through as most airports possible in the quickest possible way.

 Producing the below charts 111 and 113 to easier explain the case.
-The challenge is translated now in this example as The plane needs to go from the started airport (started node, 0 in chart 113, and blue in chart 111) to its final destination (last node, 9 in chart 113. green in chart 111**), passing through as more airports possible (orange colour in 113) and keep its total distance min one.
+The challenge is translated now as The plane needs to go from the airport (started node, 0 in chart 113, and blue in chart 111) to its final destination (last node, 9 in chart 113. green in chart 111**), passing through as more airports is possible (orange colour in 113) by keeping the total distance the minimum.

 ![plot](./output/pictures/example111.png)